mintster/nixmash-spring/README.md

 *Implementations listed below by version are found in their corresponding branch, v0.0.1, v0.0.2, etc. The Master branch of this repo contains ongoing development and may not contain features in prior versions.*

+##v0.0.9##

+- Several examples of Lazy Loading.
+See NixMash post [Approaches to JPA Lazy Loading](http://nixmash.com/java/approaches-to-jpa-lazy-loading/) for details
+- First pass at creating schema DTO objects for use in updating and creating data
+- Modified database schema to better adhere to database relationship best practices.
+Updates are reflected in Entities.

 ##v0.0.8##

 - h2database and mySQL JPA Data Configuration